 Structure of the Paper: This paper is organized as follows.
-In Section 2 we investigate the correlated disturbance case, and show the equivalence between the robust classification and the regularization process.
+In Section 2 the equivalence between the robust classification and the regularization process is shown.
 We also develop the connection to chance constraints.
 In Section 3 we investigate the comprehensive robust classification framework.
 We relate comprehensive robust classification with convex risk theory in Section 4.
-The kernelized version of comprehensive robust classification is given in Section 5.
+The kernelized version of comprehensive robust classification 5.
 We provide numerical simulation results comparing robust classification and comprehensive robust classification in Section 6.
 Some concluding remarks are given in Section 7.

-2. Robust Classification and Regularization
+2 Robust Classification and Regularization

-The main contributions of this section are: (i) we formulate and solve a new robust classification problem which, unlike previous formulations, is able to limit or constrain the adversary to using a correlated disturbance; (ii) using this model, we show that the standard regularized classifier is a special case of our robust classification, thus explicitly relating robustness and regularization.
-This provides an alternative explanation for the success of regularization, and also suggests new physically-motivated ways to construct regularizers; (iii) we formulate a chance-constrained classifier which can be approximated by the robust formulation for correlated disturbance, and as a result is far less conservative than what previous models could provide; (iv) finally, we show that the robustness perspective can be useful in its own right, by using it to prove a consistency result for regularized SVM classification.
+The main contributions of this section are: (i) we formulate and solve a new robust classification problem which, unlike other research, limits the adversary to using a correlated disturbance; (ii) using this model, we show that the standard regularized classifier is a special case of our robust classification, thus explicitly relating robustness and regularization.
+This provides an alternative explanation for the success of regularization, and also suggesting new physicallymotivated ways to construct regularizers; (iii) we formulate a chance-constrained classifier which can be approximated by the robust formulation for correlated disturbance, and as a result is far less conservative than what previous models could provide; (iv) finally, we show that the robustness perspective can be useful in its own right, by using it to prove a consistency result for regularized SVM classification.